JeelJJee/FirstSite/README.md

-Admin panel for CRUD artocles:
+Admin panel for articles CRUD:
 Login: ccc
 Password: ccc
-SQL for import to pma put on mysql folder.
+SQL for import to pma is in the mysql folder.